How a Speeding Ticket Impacts Your Insurance in Tennessee

 Switch Providers

-If your premiums go up significantly after a speeding ticket, you may consider switching to a different provider.
-Companies like Erie, State Farm, and GEICO tend to offer cheaper rates for drivers after they’ve received a speeding ticket.
-For example, Tennessee drivers can expect an annual average rate of $1,393 with Erie after a speeding violation.
+If your premiums go up significantly after a speeding ticket, consider switching to a different provider.
+Companies like Erie, State Farm, and GEICO tend to offer cheaper rates for drivers with a speeding ticket on their record.
+For example, Tennessee drivers can expect an annual average rate of $1,871 with Erie after a speeding violation.

 Penalties for Speeding in Tennessee